FrostSource/HLACaptionReplacer/Writing caption files.md

         }
     }

 The formatting and spelling are very important for the compiler to read your files.
 If something is not recognized the compiler will print a syntax error message to help you debug the issue.
-Something **important** to note is that captions do not seem to recognize capitalized sound event names `Addon.MySound` will not work.
-If you have existing sound events with upper-case characters that need captions you will have to change them to use lower-case.
+Something **important** to note is that captions do not seem to recognize capitalized sound event names `Addon.MySound` will not work, you will have to refer to it in lower-case form.

 By default captions will display